IzzyBoop/dotfiles/README.md

 [Aerospace Documentation](https://nikitabobko.github.io/AeroSpace/guide#installation)

 ## Oh My Posh
-`/opt/homebrew/opt/oh-my-posh/themes`
+Location: `/opt/homebrew/opt/oh-my-posh/themes`

+Started with `catppuccin_mocha` theme.
 Added date and time for more detailed screenshots, differentiated colour between date, user/host, and path for people with bad eyes (me).
 Put prompt on new line because it looks better, fight me.
+Removed git status segment, may put it back later.

 Can change `"style": "agnoster_short"` in the path segment to `"style": "full"` if you dont want a truncated path.